j-berg/presentations/README.md

 These works are licensed under a Creative Commons Attribution 4.0 International License.

 An archive of my presentations for public reference.
+If you have any questions regarding these works, feel free to submit an [issue](https://github.com/j-berg/presentations/issues).

 [cc-by]: http://creativecommons.org/licenses/by/4.0/
 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png